Best Things to Do in Arles, France

 The Baths of Constantine owe their name to the emperor who had them built in the 4th century AD.

-Between the city forum and the Rhône, this building was built for the leisure and relaxation of the noble classes of the city.
+The first one, placed between the city forum and the Rhône, this building was intended for the leisure and relaxation of the population of Arles, no matter the social class.
+And they were free.

-Today, this is another of the buildings that are part of UNESCO and which you can access and contemplate its magnificent state of conservation.
+Today, this is another of the buildings that are World Heritage Site by UNESCO and you can access and contemplate its magnificent state of conservation.

 Related: Best Time to Travel To France